JhoselinRam/scigrapher/README.md

   * `text` : an object containing the following properties:
     * `x`: a number between 0 and 1 representing the opacity of the `x` axis `text`.
     * `y`: a number between 0 and 1 representing the opacity of the `y` axis `text`.
-* `callback` is a callback function that is run after the axis opacity is set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.
+* `callback` is a function that is run after the axis opacity is set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.

 *Return:*